13 Things Rich People Never Waste Their Money On

 Rich people didn’t amass their fortune sitting around staring at a screen all day.
 That’s why they don’t waste money on jumbo TV packages or the latest video games.
 According to 2015 data from Nielsen, adults in households with annual incomes below $25,000 spent considerably more time consuming media (through TV, video games, or radio), compared to adults in households with annual incomes over $75,000.
 “We expected high-income households to own more devices, but we did not anticipate that low-income consumers of all devices had greater usage,” says Glenn Enoch, Nielson’s SVP of Audience Insights.
+Thomas Corley, the author of Rich Habits: The Daily Success Habits Of Wealthy Individuals found that 67 percent of “rich” people say that they don’t watch TV.
 To get more money in the bank, follow these 17 habits of people who are great at saving money.

 Millionaires can afford the latest fashions from the top designers, but that doesn’t mean they’re spending their hard-earned money on high-end apparel.
 In fact, the founder of IKEA, Ingvar Kamprad, told Newsweek that he doesn’t wear anything that is not from a flea market to “set a good example,” and Bill Gates told Time that he still wears a $10 watch despite being able to afford a closet full of Rolexes.
 These are the money tricks that can save you $1,000 a month.